 Now click “Run the installation ” on the next page.

 Step 5.
 Give Admin Information to Complete the Installation

 Now you are on the verge of completing WordPress installation on your local computer server.
-Just fill out the form with all required information.
+Just fill out the form with all the required information.
 Click “Install WordPress”.

-If you have given all information correctly you are redirected to installation success page asking you to login with Username and Password.
+If you have given all information correctly you are redirected to the installation success page asking you to login with Username and Password.

 You have to run WordPress locally for many reasons.
 You can not do that without installing WordPress on localhost.
-If you are using a window computer, this tutorial will help you with the WordPress installation.
+If you are using a Windows computer, this tutorial will help you with the WordPress installation.